lammps/lammps/doc/src/Howto_output.rst

 other output commands.

 The :doc:`compute property/grid <compute_property_grid>` command takes
-a list of one or more pre-defined per-grid attributes (id, grid point coords, etc) and stores the values in a per-grid vector or array.
+a list of one or more pre-defined per-grid attributes (id, grid cell coords, etc) and stores the values in a per-grid vector or array.
 These are produced as output values which can be used as input to the :doc:`dump grid <dump>` command.